Skip to contentSkip to navigationSkip to topbar

 You might want to pipe your real-time data into a number of external providers.
 You can use Google's Cloud Speech to Text(link takes you to an external page), Amazon's Transcribe(link takes you to an external page), or IBM Watson Speech to Text(link takes you to an external page).
 All of these providers have a language translation service available as well.

 Our community has created a starter set for many languages(link takes you to an external page) and services.
-Please check it out for inspiration in building your real-time applications, and consider contributing.
+Check it out for inspiration in building your real-time applications, and consider contributing.

 We can't wait to see what you build!